India joins China in boycott of EU carbon scheme

 The European Commission was not immediately available to comment.

-India’s opposition to the Emission Trading Scheme ETS.L could damage the chances of the Free Trade Agreement FTA.L it is negotiating with the EU.
+India’s opposition to the Emission Trading Scheme ETS.L, a major plank in the bloc’s efforts to curb carbon dioxide emissions and combat global warming, could damage the chances of the Free Trade Agreement FTA.L it is negotiating with the EU.

 On Monday, a senior government official told Reuters that India would ask local airlines not to buy carbon credits from or share emissions data with the bloc.

-The row is over a scheme which could levy charges for carbon emissions for flights in and out of Europe.
+She has repeatedly said the EU will stand by its law unless the United Nations’ International Civil Aviation Organization can come up with a global plan.

+The European Parliament has also reiterated support for the carbon charge and officials say it could decide to express its anger at India by blocking the Free Trade Agreement with the country.

-Any showdown with the EU will add to differences between India and the bloc over duties on cars and market access for software and services companies already in the way of the FTA.
+Already, differences over duties on cars and market access for software and services have threatened the trade deal.

 “It would probably be extremely difficult, if not impossible, to get the FTA through the (European) parliament if India does this (ignores the EU’s ETS aviation law) and India is in the last stage of this negotiation,” said Glyn Ford, a former European lawmaker who now works at Brussels-based consultancy GPlus.

-Under the EU’s ETS, no airlines will face a bill until next year after emissions have been calculated and even then they will be entitled to free allowances to cover 85 percent of carbon generated up to a benchmark level.

-The EU’s Climate Commissioner has repeatedly said the EU will stand by its scheme unless the United Nations’ International Civil Aviation Organization can come up with a global plan to curb rising carbon emissions from aircraft.
+On Thursday EU carbon permits dropped nearly 9 percent to an intra-day low of 6.70 euros before recovering slightly to close at 6.93 euros.

+Traders said part of the reason for the fall was the possibility of weakening demand for permits following India’s statement on the ETS.

-Additional reporting by Barbara Lewis in Brussels; Editing by John Chalmers and David Holmes
+Additional reporting by Barbara Lewis in Brussels and Nina Chestney in London; Editing by John Chalmers, David Holmes, Anthony Barker